What Is the Difference Between CAD and AutoCAD?

 Learning AutoCAD Software

 Technical schools or community colleges offer stand-alone courses in CAD that you can complete in a few weeks.
-You can also find CAD courses as part of a certificate or degree program, such as a fashion design or architecture program.
-You can enroll in courses and programs that specifically teach the AutoCAD application, though some schools might use other software, such as SolidWorks or TurboCAD, instead.
+You can also find CAD courses as part of a certificate or degree program, such as a fashion design, architecture, or drafting technology program.
+You can enroll in courses and programs that specifically teach the AutoCAD application, though some schools might use other software, instead.

 Autodesk also offers courses and training programs through authorized certification centers.
 These courses can prepare you to earn certification in AutoCAD from the vendor.
 Autodesk certification demonstrates your proficiency of the AutoCAD application.